Travel Report: Leuven, Belgium.

 May 2006.
 My favourite music bar was also on Muntstraat, a cramped, smoky, indie-rock bar called De Libertad.
-This place was literally a 100-step walk from my apartment.
+This place was literally a 100-step walk from my apartment, thus we quickly became regulars.
 The music played here was so good, from classic rock like Neil Young and Bob Dylan to plenty of alt-rock, Britpop, punk and criminally underrated Belgian rock bands like dEUS.

 May 2006.
 De Libertad was also a good place for occasional live music and they also held their own quiz nights.
 One time the Belgian singer Admiral Freebee popped in for a live acoustic set, much to the amazement and delight of the modest crowd of drinkers.
 Check out their website here.

 May 2005.
 Looking for a budget-friendly place to stay in Leuven?
 I cannot recommend Hotel Professor highly enough!
-Their location is about as central as it’s possible to get and the rooms are simple, comfortable and economical.
+Their location is about as central as it’s possible to get and while the rooms are simple, above all the place is comfortable and economical.

 May 2005.
 Back when I lived in Leuven, Hotel Professor did the best cocktails in town.
 I must have made a hundred or so visits here with friends over the years.
 I’m happy to say that a quick glance online tells me that their cocktail reputation is as strong as ever.